codeforamerica/ohana-api/README.md

 **OS X**: [Set up a dev environment on OS X with Homebrew, Git, RVM, Ruby, and Rails](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)

 **Windows**: Try [RailsInstaller](http://railsinstaller.org), along with some of these [tutorials](https://www.google.com/search?q=install+rails+on+windows) if you get stuck.

+**Linux**:

+* To make sure you are using the right Ruby version, we recommend [RVM](http://rvm.io), but you can use other Ruby version managers.
+* You need a Javascript runtime.
+We recommend Node.JS (if you have a good reason not to use it, [there are other options](https://github.com/sstephenson/execjs)).
+On Ubuntu, it's as simple as <code>sudo apt-get install nodejs</code>.
+On others, [check the official instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

 #### PostgreSQL